 If no disavow file is present or if the file has not been updated in awhile, prevent the website from being held back in reaching its full potential in Google rankings due to a risky backlink profile, and hire Google SEO Consultants to assist with a full manual backlink analysis and a new disavow file.

 To avoid any trust issues with server response codes, let's have a look at the Crawl Errors overview in Google Search Console for the old primary HTTP version.
 In particular, check if there Soft 404's reported by Google.
-If so, it is important to fix these by returning the 404 status codes for these URLs.
+If so, it is important to fix these by returning the 404 status codes for these URL.
 As Googlebot does not favour Soft 404's, it is important to avoid duplicating from the HTTP version any potential Soft 404 issues on the primary HTTPS version.
 To learn more about why Googlebot dislikes Soft 404, click here.

 Submit XML Sitemaps

 Earlier in this guide, a number of XML Sitemaps have been created, updated, and placed in the roots of the relevant subdomains and/or subdirectories and/or the primary hostname, for both the HTTP and the HTTPS version.
-These XML Sitemaps contain only indexable and crawlable URLs (preferably canonicals), extracted from the old XML Sitemaps, the Server Log Files, and from crawling the HTTP and HTTPS versions of the website.
+These XML Sitemaps contain only indexable and crawlable URL (preferably canonicals), extracted from the old XML Sitemaps, the Server Log Files, and from crawling the HTTP and HTTPS versions of the website.
 For example:

 Test and submit each XML Sitemaps to the relevant Google Search Console properties, based on protocol and/or subdirectories and/or subdomains.

 When making the transition to HTTPS, it can actually cause more harm than good if care isn’t taken to ensure smooth deployment.